chriskrycho/v4.chriskrycho.com/content/theology/real-incarnational-theology.md

 So we would do well to set aside the idea that we incarnate Christ for these kidns of negative reasons.
 Better to use the language of Scripture itself and say that we are his body, his servants, his temple, his ambassadors and representatives.
 We do not incarnate him, because we cannot---the Incarnation was unique---but that does not negate the instincts of which the theology of the last few years has been an expression.
 It simply means that we need to do better in expressing those ideas.

-But about that uniqueness.
-It seems to me that even more significant than these matters of words and meanings---important though they are---is how much we miss when our incarnational theology is about us instead of about Jesus, son of Mary and son of God.
+It seems to me, though, that even more significant than these matters of words and meanings---important though they are---is how much we miss when our incarnational theology is about us instead of about Jesus, the son of Mary and the son of God.

+## On the Incarnation

-In the time I have been studying at Southeastern Seminary, I have come near to tears in a class only once---a few weeks ago, listening to [my theology professor][mckinion] exult in what Christ did for us *in the Incarnation*.
+In the time I have been studying at Southeastern Seminary, I have come to tears in a class only once---a few weeks ago, listening to [my theology professor][mckinion] exult in what Christ did for us *in the Incarnation*.
 In evangelical churches, we often discuss Jesus' death on the cross, and sometimes his perfect life or his resurrection.[^1] Rarely, however, do we speak of the Incarnation.
 It gets a mention at Christmas---usually when we talk about how the Virgin Birth was necessary for the fulfillment of prophecy, one of many confirmations that Jesus was indeed the foretold Messiah.

 But the Incarnation means more than this.
 It always has.
 That God became a man is bigger than paying for our sins---marvelous though that alone would be.
 The language is there throughout the whole New Testament.
 A few samples will do, but I could cite many more.